Take advantage of life beyond the classroom in the bustling cultural hub of Boston.

-Boston is a leading city for health and education and an excellent city to call home as a graduate social work student.
-Our Charles River Campus is conveniently located just minutes from downtown Boston and a short walk to many Boston area attractions, such as the famous Freedom Trail and Harvard Square.
-Looking to explore or live in the greater Boston area?
+Boston is an intellectual hub and a nexus for cutting-edge innovation in health and education — making it a dynamic place to call home as a graduate social work student.
+Our Charles River Campus is conveniently located just minutes from downtown Boston and a short walk to renowned Boston area attractions, including the famous Freedom Trail and Harvard Square.
+Looking to explore or live in the Greater Boston area?
 Boston and its surrounding areas are home to many vibrant, unique neighborhoods, all easily accessible by foot, bike, or public transportation.

 Not too busy cramming for mid-terms or completing your field placement?
 Boston University students receive free and discounted opportunities to visit numerous cultural attractions throughout Boston.
 Plus, each year Boston University hosts countless academic and cultural events, all accessible through the BU Calendar.
 School of Social Work-specific events are always posted on our calendar.

 Boston University is home to twelve libraries, including the Mugar Library—just steps from our home at 264 Bay State Road.

 The Yawkey Center for Student Services houses the Educational Resource Center (ERC) and the Center for Career Development—great resources for academic or career services, including help with résumé building, cover letter writing, career search and interview preparation, and more.
 The Office of Disability Services is also located in Kenmore Square next to the Yawkey Center, and is a good resource if you require assistance with accommodations, or additional support.